The Best Pizza in Every State

 Via Tripadvisor.com

 Forget pizza by the slice.
 In Providence, it’s all about the strips.
 Pizza strips (also called party pizza) are rectangular pieces of dough spread with tangy tomato sauce and occasionally a sprinkle of grated cheese.
 Served cold (or at room temperature), this local specialty is a hit at D. Palmieri’s, where they use a chewy focaccia bread dough as the base.
-It sounds strange to out-of-staters, but don’t knock it till you’ve tried it.
-Of course, that’s what white chocolate lovers say too.
-The rest of us are just wondering if it’s really chocolate.
+It may sound strange to out-of-staters, but don’t knock it till you’ve tried it.

 Village Idiot Pizza